aduros/thimble/README.md

 1. Download the [latest release](https://github.com/aduros/thimble/releases/latest/download/thimble.zip) from GitHub.
 2. Unzip the file somewhere to get a `thimble/` directory.
 3. In Chrome:
-  a.
-Go to `chrome://extensions`
+  - Go to `chrome://extensions`
-  b.
-Enable developer mode.
+  - Enable developer mode.
-  c.
-Load the `thimble/` directory as an unpacked extension.
+  - Load the `thimble/` directory as an unpacked extension.

 In theory this extension should support Firefox and Safari, but it hasn't been widely tested.
+If you run into problems, please [open an issue](https://github.com/aduros/thimble/issues).

 ## Notes